Tecumseh Local Schools

 Dear Tecumseh Students and Families,

 During this time of difficulty and uncertainty, it is our hope to stay as digitally connected to our students as possible.
-We have created this space to serve as a hub of digital resources for our students and their families.
+We have created this space to serve as a help center for our students and their families.

 Students can access their Tecumseh Local Google accounts at home using the login credentials and password they use at school.
 However they must add the ending "@tecumsehlocal.org" to their login to be successful.
 Here is an example.

 We will closely monitor our email accounts.
 Feel free to reach out to us with your questions and concerns.